Getting Here – Maps and Directions

 The nearest railway station is Berkhamsted, 4 miles (6 km) from Amaravati.
-It is advised to take a taxi in front of the railway station to Amaravati, which is approximately £11 (£16 on bank holidays).
+It is advised to take a taxi in front of the railway station to Amaravati, which is approximately £11 (£16 on bank holidays) in 2015.
 Trains to Berkhamsted depart from Euston Station in central London and the journey time is approximately 35 minutes.

 Those traveling from London St Pancras International are advised to take the underground/subway to Euston Station for their train to Berkhamsted (total journey time approximately 55 min).

 For detailed information on timetables & fares

 Taxi Company stationed in front of Berkhamsted station

 Directions by Air

 The closest airport from Amaravati is Luton Airport which is approximately a 30-minute drive.
 London Heathrow is around 45-minutes away (non-peak hours), and Stansted Airport 75-minutes.

 Hemel Hempstead > Amaravati